Why do we believe our horoscopes?

-The Barnum effect coined its name after the famous 19th-century entertainer P.T.
-Barnum, whose life story inspired the film The Greatest Showman, and who famously said that “a sucker is born every minute.”
-The statement refers to people’s gullible nature and their desire to believe what they are told about themselves, explicitly referring to the circus industry P.T.
-Barnum worked in.6
+The Barnum effect is named after the famous 19th-century entertainer P.T.
+Barnum, whose life story inspired the film The Greatest Showman.
+Barnum famously said that “a sucker is born every minute.”
+His statement refers to how people’s gullible nature prompts them to believe what they are told about themselves, explicitly referring to the elaborate hoaxes in the circus industry that Barnum dominated.6

-The name “Barnum effect” was first in 1956 by American clinical psychologist Paul Meehl.
-The term was adopted after the psychologist expressed his frustration towards other psychologists, who were making general statements about their patients.7 Paul Meehl saw this as negligent, especially within his practice and towards their patients.
+The name “Barnum effect” was first coined in 1956 by American clinical psychologist Paul Meehl.
+He adopted this term after expressing his frustration towards other psychologists who were persistently making general statements about their patients.7 Meehl saw this as negligent practice, and advocated for individuation of diagnoses instead.

-More officially, the Barnum effect was first investigated by Professor Bertram R. Forer, hence the interchangeable title for the bias, which is also commonly referred to as the Forer effect.
-Dr. Bertram R. Forer was an American psychologist, most famous for his work on the aptly titled Forer effect.
-He conducted what is known as the original bias’ experiment in 1948 on the cognitive effect.
-His experiment tested his students by providing his class individual personality surveys and generalized feedback.
-He informed his students that each personality survey would be first analyzed, and then given back with personal feedback on each student’s results.
-Instead, the professor gave the students the same general, unspecific feedback, regardless of their personality test results.
+Later on, the Barnum effect was first officially investigated by American psychologist Professor Bertram R. Forer, explaining why the bias is also commonly referred to as the Forer effect.
+He conducted what is thought to be the first experiment testing the cognitive effect in 1948, during which he provided his students with personality surveys.
+He informed the class that each survey would be analyzed and then returned to the students with personalized feedback on their scores.
+Secretly, the professor instead gave the students the same general, unspecific feedback, regardless of their personality test results.

-The feedback included general phrases such as “you have a great need for people to like and admire you,” or “you have a tendency to be critical of yourself.”
-After receiving the initial feedback, the students evaluated the feedback quality, giving it a score between five (incredibly accurate), to zero (not accurate at all).
-The experiment was a success, due to the average student rating was 4.26.
-This means that most of the class viewed their feedback as impressively accurate to themselves, even though the feedback provided was general and the same for all students.7
+The feedback included general phrases such as, “You have a great need for people to like and admire you,” or, “You have a tendency to be critical of yourself.”
+After receiving the initial feedback, the students evaluated its quality, giving it a score ranging from zero (not accurate at all) to five (incredibly accurate).
+The experiment was a success at proving the Barnum effect since the average student rating was 4.26.
+This means that most of the class viewed their feedback as impressively accurate to themselves, even though the comments provided were the same general statements for all of the students.7

 Example 1 – Horoscopes

 One of the oldest and most common examples of the Barnum effect lies in astrology.
-This practice can be traced back nearly 2,000 years when horoscopes first originated and used for their predictive powers.8 Like magicians and palm readers, these professions have succeeded in convincing many people in their predictive ability.
+This practice can be traced back nearly 2,000 years ago to ancient civilizations when horoscopes were first used for their predictive powers.8 Since then, professionals such as magicians and palm readers have succeeded in convincing many people of their foreseeing abilities.

-Using the Barnum effect to describe general and common personality traits in ways that seem unique and special to a singular individual, horoscopes appeal to individuals globally and have garnered incredible popularity.
-Horoscopes provide readings and predictions for twelve different types of profiles described as sun-signs, split up into equal sectors of the sun’s path.
-The horoscope profiles are known globally and include Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces.
+By using the Barnum effect to describe common personality traits in ways that seem unique to a singular individual, astrology has garnered incredible popularity all around the world.
+Horoscopes provide “readings” or predictions for twelve different types of profiles called zodiac signs, which split up the sun’s path into equal sectors.
+The zodiac signs include Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, and Pisces.
 Everyone falls with one of these signs depending on the time and location of their birthday within a sector.
-Horoscopes can vary in content but typically provide general descriptions of a group’s personality traits while also providing future predictions on things regarding career, love life, family, and personal development.9
+Horoscopes can vary in content but usually provide descriptions of a sign’s typical personality traits, while also offering future predictions that range in topics such as career, love life, family, and personal development.9

-Susan Miller, the famous astrologer and horoscope writer, generates lengthy monthly horoscopes for each horoscope type.
-Though historically, Susan Miller has wrongly predicted many famous world events, she is one of the world’s most renowned horoscope writers.
-Her sites are the most heavily trafficked horoscope website in the world.
-Her success is due to her ability to write lengthy, and generally uplifting vague passages for her readers.
-Using the Barnum effect, Susan gives readers a sense of connection to her texts; hundreds of thousands of people believe her predictions are relevant to themselves specifically.10
+Susan Miller, the famous astrologer and horoscope writer, publishes lengthy horoscopes for each zodiac sign on a monthly basis.
+Although historically Miller has wrongly predicted many famous world events, she still is one of the most renowned horoscope writers.
+Her website is the most heavily trafficked astrological online resource in the world.
+Miller’s success is rooted in her talent for writing lengthy and uplifting vague passages for her readers.
+Using the Barnum effect, Miller forges a sense of connection between her readers and the text convincing thousands of people around the world that her predictions are relevant to themselves in particular.10

-Personalized digital products provide a modern-day example of ways the Barnum effect can engage customers and provide them with better product experiences.
-The Barnum effect can be present in the digital products we consume and use in our day-to-day lives.
-Users commonly favor digital providers such as Netflix and Spotify due to the personalized features the products have ready, such as recommended videos and customized music playlists.
+Digital products provide a modern-day example of how the Barnum effect can engage customers and provide them with enhanced user experiences.
+Customers commonly favor digital providers such as Netflix and Spotify because of the personalized features incorporated in their products’ design, such as recommended movies and customized music playlists.
 It is as if the content was handpicked “just for them.”

-Though the seemingly customized products give users a sense that the applications cater to each individual, in reality, the different digital companies offer vague personalized services to each of their clients.
-Yes, machine learning aids in developing these general recommendations.
+Though digital companies give users a false sense that the applications cater to each client’s tastes, in reality, they only offer slightly personalized services.
+Yes, it may be true that machine learning somewhat aids in developing these general recommendations.
 However, the Barnum effect amplifies the perceived personalization of these products to guarantee customer satisfaction.

-Technology is currently not yet able to give everyday users the amount of customizable content we assume we demand from our products.
-Hence, the Barnum effect provides a sense of personalization without full delivery on these technology companies.
-The perception that these services are customized, in turn, make a customer feel valued, and more willing to continue to use, and stream from these companies.11
+Technology is currently not advanced enough to give everyday users the endless amount of customizable content we demand from our products.
+Hence, the Barnum effect provides a sense of curation without technology companies having to fully tailor to each customer.
+The perception that these services are completely customized, in turn, makes a customer feel valued, and more likely to continue streaming movies and music from these companies.

-The Barnum effect is a cognitive bias that occurs when individuals believe that generic personality descriptions and statements apply to themselves.
-In reality, the description is general and vague enough to apply to almost everyone.
+The Barnum effect is a cognitive bias that occurs when individuals believe that generic personality descriptions and statements apply specifically to themselves when in reality, they could apply to almost everyone.

-The Barnum effect occurs due to our brain’s natural tendency to attach personal meaning to general statements.
-Additionally, positive comments are more naturally accepted by the average person as relevant to themselves, as humans are less likely to believe general critical statements.
+The Barnum effect occurs due to our brains’ inherent tendency to attach personal meaning to general statements.
+In particular, positive comments are naturally more accepted by the average person as relevant to themselves, while critical statements are deemed less relevant.

 Example #1 – Horoscopes

 Horoscopes serve as a classic example of the power of the Barnum effect.
-Horoscopes provide 12 different profiles based on one’s location and time of birth, categorizing their personality traits and providing future descriptions of things regarding career, love life, family, and personal development.
-The Barnum effect helps readers make connections between vague texts and their own lives.
+Astrology provides 12 different zodiac signs based on one’s location and time of birth, categorizing personality traits and providing future predictions regarding career, love life, family, and personal development.
+The Barnum effect helps readers make connections between the vague descriptions and their own personal lives.

 Example #2 – How Netflix and Spotify pretend to know us

 Personalized digital products provide a modern-day example of ways the Barnum effect is used to engage stakeholders and create better products and services for customers.
-Netflix’s “Just for You” movie lists, and Spotify’s weekly personalized music playlists, give software users a sense of customization and personalization.
+Netflix’s “Just for You” movie lists and Spotify’s “Discover Weekly” playlist give software users a sense of customization and personalization.

-Awareness and skepticism are vital in recognizing the Barnum effect in your everyday life.
-Though merely being aware of cognitive effects such as the Barnum effect does not ensure that one will not fall privy to its illusion, awareness does provide a starting point to ensure that both individuals and organizations avoid using the Barnum statements maliciously or are affected by the bias subconsciously.
+Skepticism is vital in recognizing the Barnum effect in your everyday life.
+Though merely being aware of this cognitive effect does not ensure that one will not fall privy to its illusion, awareness does provide a starting point to ensure that both individuals and organizations avoid using the Barnum statements maliciously or are affected by the bias subconsciously.